Jorenar/blog/_posts/2023-02-19-less-known-c.md

 ---
 layout: post
-title:  "Few lesser known tricks, quirks and features of C"
+title:  "Lesser known tricks, quirks and features of C"
 ---

-There are some tricks, quirks and features (some quite fundamental to the language!) which seems to throw even experienced developers off the track.
-Thus I did a sloppy job of gathering some of them in this post (in no particular order) with even sloppier short explanations and/or examples (or quote of thereof).
+There are some tricks, quirks and features which seems to throw even experienced developers off the track.
+Thus I periodically revisit this blogpost, to do a sloppy job of gathering them in an unordered list with some short explanations, examples, quotes, or references.

 **WARNING:**
 Something being listed here does <span style="color:yellow">**_not_**</span>